groths89/cards-game-engine/README.md

 This project is currently under development.
 The following features are planned for future implementation:

-- Handling a complete round of play (consecutive passes).
+- Tracking the order in which players go out to determine their rank
 - Tracking players who are out of the game.
 - Determining the order in which players go out (ranking).
+- Implementing the `handle_player_out()` method in the game loop.
-- Implementing a basic game loop to drive the game flow.
+- Implementing the `end_game()` method to declare the "Asshole".
-- Potentially adding support for passing.
+- Potentially adding support for more complex passing scenarios.
 - More comprehensive unit tests.
+- Development of a graphical user interface (UI).

 ## Development Environment